heptarch/heptarch.github.io/drafts/demon.md

-*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields of the Holborn detector over the course of months to probe what she affectionately terms the "blob".
+*1875.* Susan, with Foster's practical assistance, calibrates the weights, charges, and magnetic fields of the Holborn detector over the course of months, to probe what she affectionately terms the "blob".
- They cannot
+ They eventually conclude that it is very large, and positioned a few meters

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->